Shrek

-Shrek premiered at the Mann Village Theatre in Westwood, and was later shown at the 2001 Cannes Film Festival, where it competed for the Palme d'Or, making it the first animated film since Steve Krantz's The Nine Lives of Fritz the Cat (1974) to be chosen at the festival.
-The film was theatrically released by DreamWorks Pictures in the United States on May 18, 2001, and grossed over $492 million worldwide, becoming the fourth highest-grossing film of 2001.
-It was widely praised by critics for its animation, voice performances, soundtrack, writing and humor, which they noted catered to both adults and children.
-Shrek was named one of the top 10 films of 2001 by the American Film Institute, the first animated film to be listed, and won numerous accolades including the BAFTA Award for Best Adapted Screenplay and the inaugural Academy Award for Best Animated Feature.
+Shrek premiered at the Mann Village Theatre in Westwood on April 22, 2001, and was later shown at the 2001 Cannes Film Festival where it competed for the Palme d'Or, making it the first animated film since The Missing Link (1980) to be chosen as main competition at the festival.
+The film was theatrically released by DreamWorks Pictures in the United States on May 18, 2001, and grossed $494.3 million worldwide, becoming the fourth highest-grossing film of 2001.
+It received widespread acclaim from critics for its animation, voice performances, soundtrack, writing and humor, which they noted catered to both children and adults.
+Shrek was named one of the top ten films of 2001 by the American Film Institute, the first animated film to be listed, and won numerous accolades including the BAFTA Award for Best Adapted Screenplay and the inaugural Academy Award for Best Animated Feature.

 The film's major success helped establish DreamWorks Animation as a competitor to Pixar in feature film computer animation.
-Three sequels have been released—Shrek 2 (2004), Shrek the Third (2007), and Shrek Forever After (2010)—along with two spin-off films—Puss in Boots (2011) and Puss in Boots: The Last Wish (2022)—with other productions, notably Shrek 5, in development.
+Three sequels have been released—Shrek 2 (2004), Shrek the Third (2007), and Shrek Forever After (2010)—along with other productions, notably a fourth sequel—Shrek 5 (2027)—in development.
 It is also regarded as one of the most influential animated films of the 2000s and one of the greatest animated films ever made.
-The United States Library of Congress selected Shrek for preservation in the National Film Registry in 2020, becoming the first animated film of the 21st century to be preserved.
+In 2020, the United States Library of Congress selected Shrek for preservation in the National Film Registry, becoming the first animated film of the 21st century to be preserved.

 Plot

-Shrek is an anti-social ogre who loves the solitude of his swamp and enjoys fending off mobs and intruders.
+Shrek is an asocial ogre who loves the solitude of his swamp and enjoys fending off mobs and intruders.
 One day, his life is interrupted after he inadvertently saves a talkative Donkey from some soldiers, prompting Donkey to forcibly stay with him.
-Donkey is one of many fairy tale creatures that are being exiled or sold by the dwarfish Lord Farquaad of Duloc to beautify his land.
+Donkey is one of many fairy tale creatures that are being exiled by the dwarfish Lord Farquaad of Duloc to beautify his land.
 However, the creatures inadvertently end up in the swamp.
 Angered by the intrusion, Shrek resolves to visit Farquaad and demand that he move the creatures elsewhere, reluctantly allowing Donkey to accompany him as he is the only one who knows where Duloc is.

-Meanwhile, Farquaad is presented with the Magic Mirror, who tells him that he must marry a princess in order to become king.
-Farquaad randomly chooses Princess Fiona, who is imprisoned in a castle guarded by a Dragon.
-Unwilling to rescue Fiona himself, he organizes a tournament in which the winner will receive the "privilege" of performing the task on his behalf.
-When Shrek and Donkey arrive at Duloc, Farquaad announces that whoever kills Shrek will win the tournament; however, Shrek and Donkey defeat Farquaad's knights with relative ease.
-Amused, Farquaad proclaims them champions, and agrees to relocate the fairy tale creatures if Shrek rescues Fiona.
+Meanwhile, Farquaad asks a magic mirror if he has the most perfect kingdom; the mirror tells him he is not a king and would need to marry a princess in order to become one.
+Presented with three options, Farquaad chooses Princess Fiona, who is imprisoned in a castle guarded by a Dragon.
+Unwilling to rescue Fiona himself, he organizes a tournament, the winner receiving the "privilege" of rescuing her on his behalf.
+When Farquaad sees Shrek and Donkey in his castle, he announces that whoever kills Shrek will win the tournament; however, Shrek and Donkey defeat Farquaad's knights with relative ease.
+Amused, Farquaad proclaims Shrek his champion, and agrees to relocate the fairy tale creatures in exchange for Shrek rescuing Fiona.